The Herman Goldner Co., Inc. Safety Program has four key elements:

 The purpose of the Safety Award Program is to help maintain a high awareness by field personnel for safety on the job, on the highway and in the fabrication shops with recognition rewards of up to $26,250.

-The Herman Goldner Company Foremen inspect their work sites daily.
+Herman Goldner Co., Inc. Foremen inspect their work sites daily.
 The Company uses a safety engineer to periodically perform comprehensive inspections that include site conditions and work practices, job safety planning, site safety management, and employee training.
-These inspection reports are distributed to the management team and reviewed during the monthly safety committee meetings to ensure safe conditions are maintained in all Herman Goldner Company operations.
+These inspection reports are distributed to the management team and reviewed during the monthly safety committee meetings to ensure safe conditions are maintained in all Herman Goldner Co., Inc. operations.

 Job Safety Planning